How to optimise your multilingual content strategy

 Choose your translation partners carefully.
 While machine translation may never be as reliable as a human – and certainly shouldn’t be considered as a cheap alternative with the technology currently available – most translation companies now offer automated verification of human-translated text, and checking of accuracy, adherence to a glossary and so on.

 Finally, are the translators subject experts?
-If we’re working on a niche brand, it’s important that the translation company has a background of work within the relevant industry, and is willing to learn at least a little about the nuances of that brand.
-Some larger companies will consider ‘onboarding’ existing freelance translators that we use – particularly ones with invaluable subject knowledge.
-Our trusted freelance translator thus remains independent, but can be seamlessly integrated into the overall process and share their knowledge with others.
+If you’re working for a niche brand, it’s important that the translation company has a background of work within the relevant industry, and is willing to learn at least a little about the nuances of that brand.
+Some larger companies will consider ‘onboarding’ existing freelance translators – particularly ones with invaluable subject knowledge.
+In this way trusted freelance translators remain independent, but can be seamlessly integrated into the overall process and share their knowledge with others.

 Don’t gloss over the glossary

 Compile a glossary of terms that are particular to your brand.
 Which of these terms should be translated, and how should they be translated in each language?
-Or are some of them ‘brand names’ that must remain the same irrespective of language?
+Or are some of them ‘brand names’ that must remain the same, irrespective of language?
 Bear in mind that elements such as trademarking may vary by market, so this should also be taken into account.

 We learn our clients’ requirements quickly, and implement them fastidiously.
 We build style sheets for every edition, and every language.